 - Symptom management: Julie has survived highly traumatic events in her life as she was sexually molested from the age of nine to 13 by a trusted adult male neighbor-after which she increasingly developed symptoms of PTSD, including flashbacks, sleep disturbance, depression, and hypervigilance.
 She has had periods when she used effective coping strategies, managed her symptoms, and felt she was doing well.
-For the past two years, Julie's symptoms of irritability and severe depression have become much worse, and she tends to resort to the use of alcohol to manage her distress. - Health concerns: While Julie is terrified of having a heart attack or stroJulie has uncontrolled high blood pressure.
+For the past two years, Julie's symptoms of irritability and severe depression have become much worse, and she tends to rely on alcohol to manage her distress. - Health concerns: Julie has uncontrolled high blood pressure.
 Beverly played a big role in helping Julie with doctor's appointments and medication, but since Beverly died, Julie has not been taking medication for hypertension or visiting her doctor. - Social relationships: Julie acknowledges that since Beverly died, she has not visited other family or friends.
 She belonged to a book club, but says now she cannot concentrate on reading and it tires her eyes.
 She says, "I guess I am lonely and that can get me into trouble."
 (Meaning she often uses alcohol when she feels lonely.) - Residential Support: Julie admits that she has "never been much of a housekeeper."
 Beverly performed the household chores.
 Julie feels overwhelmed by the amount of cleaning and laundry that she has to do.
 She doesn't know where to start and at times is simply too depressed to initiate these activities.

 Julie has a number of strengths and interests that she can draw upon in order to overcome her current difficulties.
 Julie is intelligent, is well-educated, and has worked successfully as a research assistant and writer.
 She has many interests, including knitting, making baby clothes, walking, and reading.
-Julie has enjoyed long periods when she was feeling well and only rarely had problems caused by mental symptoms or alcohol.
+Julie has enjoyed long periods when she was feeling well and only rarely had problems caused by symptoms or alcohol.
 During these times, Julie actively used professional supports as well as a range of personal wellness strategies.